Our Team

 Prof Herman is a practicing oncologist and Lung Program Co-director at the University of Pittsburgh Cancer Institute and Lung SPORE Program Director.
 As the inventor of the method methylation specific PCR, Prof Herman is an international pioneer in the field of epigenetics.
 His work has led to important discoveries of cancer biomarkers to improve patient management.
 He continues in the role of co-director of the medical oncology fellowship program to promote training in basic and translational research.

-PROF. DR. PAUL LORIGAN
+PROF. DR. PAUL LORIGAN, MD

 CLINICAL ADVISOR